itucsdb1628/itucsdb1628/docs/developer/member2.rst

 	        except dbapi2.DatabaseError as e:
 	            connection.rollback()

-* The content,songid which is taken from user thanks to form is assigned to the content and songid of post to be inserted.
+* The content,song id which is taken from user thanks to form is assigned to the content and song id of post to be inserted.
   Posting date is taken with "datetime.datetime.now()" when the this function works.
 Also user id is taken as current user id, because only the user who has logged in can send a post.
 A new row is added to post table by sending these values to the query.